Agenda: Class 1

 - Sign Up for Leading Discussions

-- Discussion leadership exempts you from one paper (see details
+- Discussion leadership exempts you from one paper (see details in the Assignments handout).

 are not guaranteed and if need be, partners might be assigned